-It’s no secret that Christmas is one of the most expensive times of the year, but that doesn’t mean you have to get caught out by creeping Christmas spend.
-Budgeting early pays off, so stay a step ahead with these quick Christmas tips….
+Christmas is one of the most expensive times of the year – but that doesn’t mean you have to get caught out by a festive spending.
+Budgeting pays off, so stay a step ahead with these helpful holiday tips:

 1. Start early

-3. Find the right tools to keep you on track
+3. Find tools to keep you on track

 4. Be mindful of splitting your Christmas expenses across different accounts

 Lots of people split the cost of Christmas across different accounts and credit cards – but don’t lose sight of what you’ve spent (and where).